linusmossberg/monte-carlo-ray-tracer/README.md

 #### IOR

 For dielectric materials such as glass and plastic, the `ior` field is specified as a scalar value in the range [1, ∞).
 If this value is less than 1, then the material will only produce diffuse reflections regardless of scene IOR.
 For conductive materials such as metals, the `ior` field is instead specified as a complex-valued IOR object with a `real` and an `imaginary` field specified as RGB vectors.
-It is also possible to specify a path to a `*.csv` file with spectral data downloaded from [refractiveindex.info](https://refractiveindex.info/).
-The path should be relative to the scenes directory.

 The `real` part is often called *n* and it represents the usual index of refraction that is also present in dielectrics, but the spectral dependence is now considered as well.
 The real part varies over the visible spectrum for dielectrics also (e.g. `[1.521, 1.525, 1.533]` for soda-lime glass), but refraction is difficult for spectrally varying IOR.

 The `imaginary` part is often called *k* and it represents the absorption coefficient.
 The imaginary part is non-zero for conductives and zero for dielectrics, which means that conductives rapidly absorbs the transmitted radiance while dielectrics let it pass through.

-As mentioned previously, spectral distributions of these values are available at [refractiveindex.info](https://refractiveindex.info/).
+Spectral distributions of these values are available at [refractiveindex.info](https://refractiveindex.info/).
 These spectral distributions can be reduced to linear RGB by integrating the product of the spectral distributions and each of the CIE color matching functions over the visible spectrum, and then converting the resulting XYZ tristimulus values to linear RGB.
-The program does this automatically if a file with spectral data is provided for the `ior` field, but I also wrote the following MATLAB script to get the values directly:
+The program does this automatically if a path to a downloaded CSV file with spectral data is provided for the `ior` field, but I also wrote the following MATLAB script to get the values directly:

 ```matlab
 % Read CIE cmfs, http://cvrl.ioo.ucl.ac.uk/cmfs.htm